Bluedog76/Hidden-School-Cheats/README.md

 # Hidden-School-Cheats
 Welcome to my cheat client.
-This for *personal uese and will not be used in school*
+This cheating device cost $6 a month

+You can buy the key here^
+Features:
+Blends into the background
+Import premade answers
+etc, more to come